skilled-reflection/skilled-reflection.github.io/c04-gdn-self.md

 ### PLANS
 Do not write PLANs you won't follow.
-To assess PLANs (e-in this book) see READING clarify planning and improve your expectations

-Keep a clean HOME, and LIB
+For assessing PLANs see READING.

 ### SELF
 Identify and revise VALUES that are